 And so: eight inmates overdosed on bad spice, laced with something toxic.
 And we will all pay the price for that in the form of a harsh crackdown on our already-limited liberties and privileges.
 But every day around here, too many people are still caught in the grip of addictions that put them in here in the first place.
 High, even while they attend useless drug and alcohol treatment programs or “Skills for Successful Living” classes.
 They hustle to get it, the spice or the pills or the Suboxone – they steal from the kitchen and sell the food, they gamble on sports or cards, they iron shirts or wash dishes, whatever it takes.
 Sometimes they’re even coerced into sexual submission for the price of a high or to cover their drug debt.

 Or, their families, or girlfriends, or buddies back home are sending money, thinking it’s going toward keeping their loved ones well-fed or well-clothed.
 It’s likely money that was hard to come by, because most people in here are decidedly not wealthy.
 Rich drug abusers go to treatment, not prison.
-Plenty of people here have prison jobs, but those pay on average about fifty dollars a month – and you can’t get high too often when you make a couple bucks a day, unless you hustle or have money coming in from outside.
+Plenty of people here have prison jobs, but those pay on average about forty dollars a month – and you can’t get high too often when you make a couple bucks a day, unless you hustle or have money coming in from outside.
 Of the ten or so guys that bunk right around me, six get high regularly and one sells the stuff.
 Nothing is a secret in here; we live in very close quarters.

 My last bunkie was pitiful – a lying, scheming, thieving addict who ended up having two fistfights on the same day over his drug debts and the stealing he was doing to support his habit.
 I’d started composing a country song titled, “My Bunkie is a Junkie,” well before the fights that led to his removal from the dorm.
 I found not much rhymes with Suboxone though.
 Now he’s in another housing unit, pulling the same stunts, and it’ll end badly for him over there too.
 But I can’t hate him for stealing some food out of my locker to support his habit; it’s just too depressing.